-Booksmarts | Mt.
+BookSmarts | Mt.
 Airy News

+Teen Read Week has a theme of “It’s Written in the Stars,” and we celebrate this week with several events.
+Join us on Thursday at 4 p.m., to paint a Night Sky Canvas that we can fill with the lights of our birth month constellation.

+On Friday at 7 p.m., our multipurpose room becomes a space capsule that is running out of oxygen, as we play games in an Escape Room scenario, called Lost in Space: Escape Hatch.
+If the sky is clear that night, after the Escape Room, we venture outside, at 8 p.m., to study the stars, using telescopes for Stargazing.

-Hola!
-The library is starting a pre-school story time for those who speak Spanish.
-Join us on Tuesday mornings at 9:30 a.m. for one hour of stories, songs and crafts, all in Spanish.
+The library has a pre-school story time, Hola!, for those who speak Spanish, led by SCC adjunct professor Sharon Gates.
+Join us on Tuesday mornings at 9:30 a.m.
 Bienvenidos a los cuentos en enspanol.
 Los Martes @ 9:30 a.m.
 Una hora de cuentos en espanol para ninos en edad preescolar.
 Tendremos historias, canciones y manualidades en espanol.

 Preschool story times are held on Wednesday mornings at 10:30 a.m. for 2- and 3-year-olds, and on Thursday mornings at 10:30 a.m. for 4-and 5-year-olds.